solid/pod-browser/shapes/README.md

 # Shapes

+## Structure of the Shapes contained here.

+This directory contains the following sub-directories, each containing ShEx Shapes and an `/example` folder showing demonstration Turtle files conforming to the relevant Shapes.
+The Turtle files are also used to demonstrate how instances of Pod Resources are expected to be interlinked

 ## Indexes

-We use the term 'index' throughout our modelling to refer to a single RDF resource that acts as a container for multiple 'contained' instances, where each contained instance may refer to an external resource, and may also contain copies of (some of the) data from that external resource
-****
-(e.g., an instance may copy fields from an external resource, plus have a link to that external resouce).
-****
+We use the term 'index' throughout our modelling with two very different
+interpretations:

+ - Index in the sense of a single Pod resource containing a collection of entities.
+E.g., a single Person-Index resource might contain a list of 50 Person instances, where each instance contains a reference (or link) to the actual Person resource elsewhere in my Pod, but may also contain a copy of the Person's name and profile image perhaps, directly in the index too.
+ - Index in the sense of a '_default resource to look for when navigating to a Container_'.
+In much the same way as browsers will automatically look for a resource named 'index.html' when browsing to a website, our modelling can store resources named 'index.ttl' in the root of containers, which our applications can then expect to contain app-specific information.

+### Indexes as 'efficient containers for a collection of entities'

-We choose not to model these collections using either native RDF lists (e.g., `rdf:Seq`), nor LDP containers, nor some existing list or set vocabulary (e.g., such as Schema.org's [ItemList](https://schema.org/ItemList), or the Ordered List Ontology ([OLO](http://smiy.sourceforge.net/olo/spec/orderedlistontology.html))).
+We chose not to model these collections using either native RDF lists (e.g., `rdf:Seq`), nor LDP containers, nor some existing list or set vocabulary (e.g., such as Schema.org's [ItemList](https://schema.org/ItemList), or the Ordered List Ontology ([OLO](http://smiy.sourceforge.net/olo/spec/orderedlistontology.html))).
 The reasons for this were:
- - Originally modelled around limitations of the first Solid server (NSS).
+ - This was originally modelled around limitations of the first Solid server (NSS).
- - Allows highly efficiency retrieval of contained resource data by having it all in the index resource, and not make resource-by-resource requests.
+ - Efficiency reasons, i.e.,  where we wish to retrieve a collection of entities in a single HTTP resource request (e.g., a list of people, perhaps with just their first name and date-of-birth values), as opposed to needing to make multiple HTTP requests, one for each Person resource in our list.

 #### Example of index use

-For example, a single AddressBook resource may reference two indexes, one for the collection of emails addresses in that AddressBook (i.e., using the predicate `vcard:nameEmailIndex`), and one for the collection of groups in that AddressBook (i.e., using the predicate `vcard:groupIndex`).
+For example, a single AddressBook resource may reference two indexes, one for the collection of email addresses in that AddressBook (i.e., using the predicate `vcard:nameEmailIndex`), and one for the collection of groups in that AddressBook (i.e., using the predicate `vcard:groupIndex`).
-Each index resource

 ## Bookmarks